How to Lose Weight Safely & Quickly

 If you are employed, then you have to make your exercise program fit into your job schedule.
 You can walk more on your way to work instead of using vehicles, like by parking your car about three kilometres from your office.
 If you work in a high-rise building, you can use the stairs instead of elevators.

 Note that if your exercise program is to make you lose weight, it has to be done consistently.
 Don't jog for three days and rest for five days, then jog for two days and rest for four days and expect yourself to cut weight.
 It doesn't work that way.
 Consistency is the key.

 - Have enough sleep at night: If you are to lose weight safely, you need to sleep well at night because I remember reading somewhere that sleep deprivation causes weight gain.
 I am yet to understand the science behind that fact, but why not listen to the experts?

 - Grow your mind and spirit: While losing weight is all physical, don't forget to nurture your mind and spirit as that will help avert the boredom that can tempt you to eat in between meals.
-An excellent way of growing your mind and spirit is by reading inspiring literature instead of watching TV.
+An excellent way of growing your mind and spirit is by reading inspiring literature instead of watching the telly.
 If you don't enjoy reading, it's because you haven't found the right books yet.